Mapping the Cloud-Driven Atmospheric Dynamics & Chemistry of an Isolated Exoplanet Analog with Harmonic Signatures: Introduction

 \subsection{Outline}

 In this work, we infer and vertically map the atmospheric harmonics in the time-resolved NIR spectra of SIMP~J0136.
 We analyze JWST NIRISS and NIRSpec datasets, collected $\sim 35~$h apart from one another and originally presented in \citet{Akhmetshyn2025} and \citet{McCarthy2025} respectively, and identify connections between cloud modulation and temperature and chemical structure.
-The article is structured as follows: \S \ref{sec:Observations} describes the observational strategy and data reduction. \S \ref{sec:Models} describes our harmonic model and best-fit scheme. \S \ref{sec:Results} presents the inferred spectral harmonic parameters and uses the best-fit lightcurves and atmospheric models to create vertical (pressure vs. time) heat maps showing the evolution of the atmosphere of SIMP~J0136 as well as unique contributions to flux variation from cloud modulation and molecular absorption bands. \S \ref{sec:Discussion} discusses the implications of our results for the dynamical, temperature, and chemical structure of SIMP~J0136 and \S \ref{sec:Summary} summarizes our findings.
+The article is structured as follows: \S \ref{sec:Observations} describes the observational strategy and data reduction. \S \ref{sec:Models} describes our harmonic model and best-fit scheme. \S \ref{sec:Results} presents the inferred spectral harmonic parameters and uses the best-fit lightcurves and atmospheric models to create vertical (pressure vs. time) heat maps showing the evolution of the atmosphere of SIMP~J0136 as well as spectral features' deviations from bulk atmospheric variability. \S \ref{sec:Discussion} discusses the implications of our results for the dynamical, temperature, and chemical structure of SIMP~J0136 and \S \ref{sec:Summary} summarizes our findings.